kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 # Snapshotting a Standalone PVC

-This guide will show you how to use KubeStash to take volumeSnapshot of a standalone PersistentVolumeClaims and restore it from the volumeSnapshot using Kubernetes [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API.
+This guide will show you how to use KubeStash to take volumeSnapshot of a standalone PersistentVolumeClaims (PVC) and restore it from the volumeSnapshot using Kubernetes [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API.
 In this guide, we are going to backup the volumes in Google Cloud Platform with the help of [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver).

 ## Before You Begin